psoukie/psoukie.github.io/pages/about.md

 permalink: /about
 ---

-Placeholder text about Soukie's Place website and Pavel Soukenik.
+Placeholder text about Soukie website and Pavel Soukenik.